neelsmith/GedCom.jl/docs/src/index.md

 > This widely circulated GEDCOM data set was downloaded from [https://webtreeprint.com/tp_famous_gedcoms.php](https://webtreeprint.com/tp_famous_gedcoms.php).

-Read a file in GEDCOM format:
+Create a `Genealogy` from a file in GEDCOM format:

 ```@example home